frederic-perez/AmE-dictionary/data/idioms.md

 __belt__ _n slang_ A serving of liquor. _Gimme a belt of whiskey, Tom._ _Four belts of Old Crow._
 __bench-warmer__
 __bend over backward(s)__ :two: To try very hard to do something.
 This phrase has its origin in gymnastics and was used as early as 920 CE to compare the athletic act of bending the back to doing something difficult.
-__bend the rules__ To allow something to be done which is technically against the rules or not normally accepted.
+__bend the rules__ :two: To allow something to be done which is technically against the rules or not normally accepted. _It’s always fascinating to see how songwriters use language to create a specific mood or character, even if it means bending the rules of grammar a bit, like in the sentence “you’re in trouble plenty” in the song_ Come a Little Bit Closer.
 __best of all__ Used to refer to the most important or appealing part of something that has many good parts. _The machine is easy to use, easy to clean, and best of all, it’s absolutely free when you order these books._
 __best-kept secret__
 __best-of-class__
 __bestie__ :four: _slang_ One’s closest friend. _I’m so excited that my bestie is coming to visit this weekend!_
 __bet the farm__ To risk everything on a venture that one thinks will be successful.
 Primarily heard in US. _I wouldn’t bet the farm on that wacky invention._
 __better (to be) safe than sorry__ :two::hammer:
+__better and better__ Continually improving.
 __better late than never__ :two::hammer:
 __better off__
 __better the devil you know than the devil you don’t__ _prov_ When faced with two options, it is better to choose the more familiar one, even if it is undesirable. _A: “Why don’t you just quit your job if you’re so miserable?”
 B: “Who knows if a new job will be any better!
 Better the devil you know than the devil you don’t.”_